svetlik/tutorials/_posts/2015-08-16-sinatra-app-tutorial-in-bulgarian.markdown

 ### Persist the results using YAML::Store

 Time for something new!
-Let’s store our choices.
+Let’s store our CHOICES.

 Add the following to the top of `voter.rb`: